 However, this only is a first clue for your research.
 It does not replace the actual live review by you, on as many different devices and browsers as possible (Chrome, Firefox, Edge, Safari).
 You should also check the function of buttons, menus, checkboxes, forms, sliders etc. manually.

 Also for WooCommerce there are themes which are freely available.
 If you run an online shop, you do this professionally.
 Therefore, you should also decide for a professional theme.
 Especially if you don't know the technical details yourself, so you can correct the source code if necessary.

-The annual license costs are manageable, usually less than 100 Euro.
-What a typical WooCommerce shop costs in total, I'll tell you in the following article advantages of WooCommerce.
-Here are the reasons for a Pro theme
+The annual license costs are manageable, they are usually less than 100 euros.
+I'll tell you what a typical WooCommerce shop costs in total in the article Advantages of WooCommerce.
+Here are the reasons that speak for a pro-Theme :

 - They are usually maintained more often.
 This is especially important for updates from WordPress and WooCommerce.